 In the early 20th Century, a phenomenon like Interference, Diffraction, Polarisation could only be demonstrated by assuming that Light Had A Wave Nature.
-But there were some other physical phenomena such as Blackbody Radiation, Photoelectric Effect, Hydrogen Spectrum, Compton Scattering could not be understood.
+But there were some other physical phenomena such as Blackbody Radiation, Photoelectric Effect, Hydrogen Spectrum, Compton Scattering that could not be understood.
 The problems within Classical Physics led to the development of Quantum Theory.

-Four Most Bizarre Inadequacies Of Classical Physics
+Four Most Bizarre Inadequacies Of Classical Mechanics

 1. Blackbody Radiation

-|Black Curve (Predicted By Classical Theory) Blue Curve (Predicted By Planck’s Theory)|
+|Black Curve (Predicted By Classical Theory) Blue Curve (Predicted By Planck’s Theory)

 According to the classical theory, it predicts that “a hot body should radiate an infinite amount of energy directly contradicting the experimental evidence shown by some physicists as well as violating the principle of conservation of energy“.

-The electrons in the hot object can vibrate with a different range of frequencies, from very few vibrations per second to the huge number of vibrations per second.
+The electrons in the hot object can vibrate with a different range of frequencies, from very few vibrations per second to a huge number of vibrations per second.
 Classical Physics predicts that each frequency of vibration should have the same amount of energy directly contradicting and indicating that a new model for the explanation of the blackbody spectrum was in need to be discovered.